thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * **What is the cache?** The main bottleneck was creating all the vector embeddings of the cards, so I decided to automatically store them in a pickled dataframe.
 * **What is sBERT?** Shot for sentence-BERT.
 BERT is a machine learning technology that allows to assign high dimensional vectors to words in the context of a sentence.
 Sentence-BERT is a new method that does essentially the same thing but on a whole sentence.
 You can read more [at their great website](https://www.sbert.net/).
 * **sBERT is interesting but I'd like to use tf-idf, is this possible?** I initially tried with it and with both combined but it was creating a messy code, you can't cache tf-idf, it slows down the script a lot because SVD does not seem as efficient, using BERT tokenizer and tf-idf means adding more than 20 parameters that I was not sure about.
 So I decided to go with only sBERT and it's awesome!
+* **Can this be made into an anki addon instead of a python script?** I have never packaged things into anki addons so I'm not so sure.
+I heard that packaging complexe modules into anki is a pain, and cross platform will be an issue.
+But I think that I could store the vector information in the `data` column of each card in anki's database.
+Then rebuilding the deck can be done with only simple math and no libraries.
+If you'd like to make this a reality, show yourself by openning an issue!

 ## How to use it